wasawi/devart-template/project_posts/2014-03-21-Coding-Efforts.md

 Here we are handling all communication with the google API. for now we are using a twitter reader for the sake of testing.
 But this class will handle the Google API calls in the future.

-**External code**
+###External codes:

-Using most of the Openframeworks goodies.
+Below are the list of the most of the Openframeworks goodies we are using:
-We are relying in a library which is supported by a large community.
+We are relying in a library which is supported by a large community, yay!

 **ofEasyCam**